Minerik007/neovim-dots/README.md

-# A True Intergalactic Expirience
+# A True Intergalactic Experience
 My awesome Neovim config ✨

-# Instalation for Linux:
+# Installation for Linux:
 Dependencies:
  - Nerd Font
  - tree-sitter-cli
  - playerctl
- - lazygit (optional but recommended if you want to use github)
+ - lazygit (optional but recommended if you want to use git)
  - fortune (optional)

 > [!WARNING]
 > You need to install these dependencies or my config will not work as expected.

-### Make a backup of your current neovim files.
+### Make a backup of your current Neovim files.
 ```bash
 # required
 mv ~/.config/nvim{,.bak}